 Product description

-The lid for the soup cup is part of and/or an addition to your KURLAND soup cup.
-It is topped with a small pine-shaped lid head made from the royal porcelain of KPM Berlin.
+The lid for the soup cup a component and/or accessory for your KURLAND soup cup.
+Perched atop it is a small pine-shaped lid knob made of the regal porcelain from KPM Berlin.

-KURLAND shines in full splendor, entirely in white.
-The edge of each piece is adorned with a classicist relief consisting of egg-and-darts, draped cloths, and pearls.
-KURLAND is a tribute to the ideals and forms of the ancient world; since 1790, objectivity, austerity, and symmetry have been combined in this refined, self-contained form to create a timeless classic.
+All in white, KURLAND shines in all its glory.
+The edges of each piece are adorned with a neoclassical relief featuring egg-and-dart molding, drapery, and pearls.
+KURLAND pays homage to the ideals and design of the ancient world; since 1790, objectivity, austerity, and symmetry have come together in this elegant, cohesive form to create a timeless classic.